sagemath/trac_to_gh/Issue 5891.md

 # Issue 5891: Categories for the working mathematics programmer

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5891

 Original creator: nthiery